Agos091/Mini-Projects-vue/README.md

 ## 📂 Current Projects

-### 1. 🍔 Self Service Machine (McDonald's Self-Order System)
+### 1. 🍔🦀 Self Service Machine (Krusty Krab Self-Order System)

-The **Self Service Machine** simulates a self-order system like those used in restaurants such as McDonald's.
-In this project, the user can view available products, adjust quantities, and see the order summary.
+The **Self Service Machine** simulates a self-service system like those used in restaurants like McDonald's, but at the bottom of the sea.
+In this project, the user can view available products, adjust quantities and see the order summary.
 This is the first project in the collection and was developed with the following features:

 #### 🔧 Features: